 Welcome to the Ratcliff lab at Georgia Tech

-Our group uses experimental evolution to examine the evolution of biological complexity,
+Our group uses experimental evolution to examine the origin of biological complexity, with

-with a focus on multicellularity.
-Using baker’s yeast yeast and the algae Chlamydomonas,
+a focus on multicellularity.
+Using baker’s yeast yeast and the algae Chlamydomonas, we

-we are examining how unicellular organisms can evolve to form multicellular clusters, and
+are examining how unicellular organisms can evolve to form multicellular clusters, and how

-how these clusters evolve to become more sophisticated.
-Read more at our Research
+these clusters evolve to become more sophisticated.
+For more, check out Emily Singer’s

 Through this research, we also work on: